-Either Prizm 3.0 or CNUT 2.2 may be used to upgrade modules to Release 8.2.2.
+may be used to upgrade modules to Release 8.2.4.

 Prizm is an Element Management System offered by Motorola that provides monitoring and management functions.
-With Prizm 3.0, module upgrade has been integrated into Prizm.
-In addition, a Prizm 3.0 update provides "device templates" to support new features in Release 8.2, including the ability to set Region Code across multiple modules and set Alternate Frequencies and Whitening across multiple APs.
+Starting with Prizm 3.0, module upgrade has been integrated into Prizm, and "device templates" to support new features in Release 8.2 are included, including the ability to set Region Code across multiple modules and set Alternate Frequencies and Whitening across multiple APs.

-Prizm 3.0 does not include the Hardware Scheduler Update tool, so sectors running software scheduling must first be switched to hardware scheduling using CNUT 2.2 before using Prizm 3.0 to manage upgrades.
+Prizm 3.0 and Prizm 3.1 do not include the Hardware Scheduler Update tool, so sectors running software scheduling must first be switched to hardware scheduling using CNUT 2.2 before using Prizm 3.0 or Prizm 3.1 to manage upgrades.
 For details on switching to hardware scheduling, see previous Release Notes, especially Release Notes for Release 7.3.6.

-Operators running Prizm releases previous to Release 3.0 should consider upgrading to Prizm 3.0 first, then using Prizm 3.0 to upgrade their Canopy modules to Release 8.2.2.
+Operators running Prizm releases previous to Release 3.0 should consider upgrading to Prizm 3.0 or Prizm 3.1 first, then using it to upgrade their Canopy modules to Release 8.2.4.